Florence Cheung (She/Her)

 Student, Georgetown University

 Hello!
-I’m Jiyon, a rising third-year student at Georgetown University from New York City.
-I will be studying at the University of Oxford for the 2025-26 school year.
+I’m Jiyon, a third-year student at Georgetown University from New York City.
+I am studying at the University of Oxford for the 2025-26 school year.
 I’m majoring in Economics and minoring in Mathematics, with my academic interests lying in public economics, governance, climate policy, and labor economics.
-In my first summer as a Laidlaw Scholar, I am assisting a research project in Georgetown’s McCourt School of Public Policy on identifying causes of heterogeneity in U.S. state tax systems and associating variations in tax progressivity with different infant health outcomes.
-Separately, I am looking at how different types of public spending across U.S. states can improve social capital for the elderly.
+In my first summer as a Laidlaw Scholar, I assisted a research project in Georgetown’s McCourt School of Public Policy on identifying causes of heterogeneity in U.S. state tax systems and associating variations in tax progressivity with different infant health outcomes.
+Separately, I have looked at how different types of public spending across U.S. states can improve social capital for the elderly.
 I am passionate about finding public policy solutions that improve quality of life, promote effective governance, and create durable socioeconomic institutions.
+In my second year of the scholarship, I am completing my Leadership-in-Action placement with The School and Family Works in London, where I am seeing firsthand the effect that multi-family therapy sessions in schools can have on student engagement, parental relations, and future outcomes.

 Mara Lewis